kimmanis/LaunchPage/README.md

 5. Deploy

 ## Customization
+LaunchPage is designed to be a fully customizable landing page, so that it's unique to your site and delivers the highest conversion rates.

+### CSS
 LaunchPage is built on Bootstrap.
 More information on site structure and css settings can be found in the [ Bootstrap docs](http://getbootstrap.com/css/).

 ### Homepage
-The homepage is a simple form only asking for the user's email address and can be found at **views/users/new**
+The homepage is a simple form asking for the user's email address.
+This is the page users will see when they visit your site.
+It can be found at **views/users/new**

 ### Confirmation & Share Page:
 The confirmation and share page shows immediately after the user has provided their email address.
-This page includes his/her trackable referral URL and share buttons. it can be found at **views/users/show**
+This page includes his/her trackable referral URL and share buttons.
+It can be found at **views/users/show**

 ### Admin page
 The admin page is where you can view how many people have registered and access their email address.
 You can edit this file at **views/lock/unlock** though you shouldn't need to.